Pr. David Pastré, Director of the INSERM Unit U1204

 After studying physics and optics at the University of Montpellier, David Pastré developed at the time of his thesis (1996-1999) a set up to collect cathodoluminescence in near field.
 During a postdoctoral fellowship at the University of Virginia (2000-2001), he designed a method to observe living mammalian cells at high-resolution with a scanning ion conductance microscope.
 As a teacher-researcher at the University of Evry, he deciphered the mechanisms leading to DNA absorption on mica and studied the formation of DNA and RNA/protein complexes on mica by atomic force microscopy.

-David Pastré is now at the head of the SABNP laboratory (INSERM unit U1204) and professor at the University of Evry.
-He is currently investigating, at the cellular and molecular levels, the dynamics and structure of RNA/protein complexes involved in the control of protein synthesis and the mechanisms which regulate microtubule dynamics.
+David Pastré is now at the head of the SABNP laboratory (INSERM unit U1204) and professor at the University of Evry, France.
+He is currently investigating, at the cellular and molecular levels, the dynamics and structure of RNA/protein complexes involved in the control of protein synthesis and the mechanisms which trigger RNA-associated diseases.
 He also continues to develop novel methods to explore cellular and molecular processes.

 MAJOR RESPONSABILITIES AND FUNCTIONS (PRESENT TIME)